dogtagpki/pki/docs/manuals/man5/pki-server-logging.5.md

 The **debug.level** determines the amount of details to be logged.
 The value ranges from 0 (most details) to 10 (least details).
 The default is 0.

-The **debug.filename** determines the debug log file location.
-By default it is located at /var/lib/pki/*instance*/logs/*subsystem*/debug.

 ## CUSTOMIZATION